php-fig/per-coding-style/migration-2.0.md

 The construct #[...] is referred to as an "attribute block" in this document.

-Attributes on classes, methods, functions, constants and properties MUST be placed on their own line, immediately prior to the structure being described.
+Attributes on classes, methods, functions, constants, and properties MUST be placed on their own line, immediately prior to the structure being described.